Spanish–Moro conflict: Campaigns of 1886–87 at Jolo

-The situation in regard to the Jolo sultanate, previously described, was further complicated in January 1885, by the application at Manila of the Dato Harun, of Paragua, uncle of Amilol and cousin of Alinbdin, and the only living Moro signatory of the 1878 treaty, for support in his candidacy for the sultanate.
-He was informed by the governor-general that his full and spontaneous election by the council of Jolo datos would be recognized, whereupon he returned to Paragua, promising that it should be so.
-The early part of 1886 passed quietly at Jolo, Colonel Arolas having become governor of that station, In September General Terrero resolved to intervene actively in the disputed sultanate question, and announced Dato Harun as the Sultan or Jolo at a reception at the Malacanan palace in Manila, the reasons given for this action being that Amilol. aided by his mother, was gaining the ascendancy and that his accession had been rendered possible by his mother's crime of poisoning both her husband and the late Sultan Badarudin.
-In October Harun sailed for Jolo, where he was received by Colonel Arolas.
-Not being supported by the Jolo datos, it was necessary, under General Terrero's order, for the Spanish troops to give him active support.
+The situation in regard to the Jolo sultanate, previously described, was further complicated in January 1885, by the application at Manila of the Datu Harun, of Paragua, uncle of Amilol and cousin of Alinbdin, and the only living Moro signatory of the 1878 treaty, for support in his candidacy for the sultanate.
+He was informed by the governor-general that his full and spontaneous election by the council of Jolo datus would be recognized, whereupon he returned to Paragua, promising that it should be so.
+The early part of 1886 passed quietly at Jolo, Colonel Arolas having become governor of that station.
+In September, General Terrero resolved to intervene actively in the disputed sultanate question, and announced Datu Harun as the Sultan or Jolo at a reception at the Malacanan palace in Manila.
+The reasons given for this action being that Amilol, aided by his mother, was gaining the ascendancy and that his accession had been rendered possible by his mother's crime of poisoning both her husband and the late Sultan Badarudin.
+In October, Harun sailed for Jolo where he was received by Colonel Arolas.
+Not being supported by the Jolo datus, it was necessary, under General Terrero's order, for the Spanish troops to give him active support.
 Accordingly, an expedition of 200 men, with a gunboat, escorted Harun to Parang, where he was received as sultan, but he soon retired to Jolo.
-Later it was learned that the Moros of the rancheria of Maibun were attacking those of Parang, and Arolas, in company with Harun, made another expedition to Parang on November 2, where several more datos swore allegiance to him; but on December 18 it became necessary to send a gunboat, with 150 men, against the rancheria of Bauisang. which was taken by the troops, the Moro leader, Ambut, being killed in the fight.
+Later it was learned that the Moros of the rancheria of Maibun were attacking those of Parang, and Arolas, in company with Harun, made another expedition to Parang on November 2, where several more datus swore allegiance to him; but on December 18 it became necessary to send a gunboat, with 150 men, against the rancheria of Bauisang, which was taken by the troops.
+The Moro leader, Ambut, being killed in the fight.
 Tajil, a partisan of Harun, was relieved and the fort of Bauisang destroyed.

 Early in January 1887, an expedition was sent with a launch and 40 soldiers against Maibun, where two Moros were killed, and against the settlements of Tamparan and Tuyat, which were destroyed.
 In this same month an expedition destroyed the settlement of Tumahan and Taudic Bunha.
 Both of these expeditions were accompanied by the new sultan.